carloscasaleiro/rick-and-morty-spa/README.md

 jQuery for DOM manipulation

-### How to Use:

-Clone the repository.
-Open the index.html file in a web browser.
-Use the search bar to find characters by name.

 Explore the diverse world of "Rick and Morty" characters through this intuitive SPA!

 ### Live Demo: